-In order for you to request a refund, all of your financial aid requirements must be complete, and all of your aid must be fully processed – this means that none of your aid should be listed as "Anticipated Aid" (see below).
+If eligible, you can request your aid refund through CAESAR at the beginning of the quarter to use toward your non-billed expenses.
+All of your financial aid requirements must be complete, and all of your aid must be fully processed – this means that none of your aid should be listed as "Anticipated Aid" (see below).

 - Complete application/loan requirements: Check your CAESAR To-Do List for outstanding loan or application requirements, and complete any missing items as soon as possible.

-Anticipated credits for loans will be removed from your account if you fail to complete all necessary requirements, and this may result in a balance due to the University.
+- Anticipated loan credits will be removed from your account if you do not complete all necessary requirements, and this may result in a balance due to the University.
+Once you accept your loan(s) and complete all of your requirements, the funds should disburse within 5-7 business days.
 If you have accepted your loan and completed all of your requirements but your loan is still not disbursing, please call our office to speak with a financial aid counselor.

 - Outside scholarships: If your outside scholarship is still listed as "anticipated" after the start of the term, it is likely that your scholarship check has not yet been received.
 Contact your scholarship provider and request that they send your check to our office, Attn: Scholarship Coordinator.